Why You Can’t Stop Overthinking, Even When Life Feels Fine

 Here’s an example of the cycle:

 1. You sent your friend a sarcastic funny remark.
-But they didn’t reply you all day.
+But they didn’t reply to you all day.
 This makes you feel anxious.

 2. Your mind starts analyzing your message, worrying it might have made your friend upset.
-You analyze it from every angle, and decide to send another message to explain yourself and clarify that you didn’t mean to offend.
+You analyze it from every angle, and decide to send another message to explain yourself and clarifying that you didn’t mean to offend.

 3. You feel better after explaining yourself.
 Your friend responds, telling you they didn’t take it personally, and that your original message was funny.
 You feel better.